mac-theobio/RSAomicron/journal.md

 We will pick a parameterization using δAIC < 2

-We will ask Ben to try to add reinf×prov
+We will ask Ben to try to add reinf×prov.

+We are making an a priori call that we don't think we have enough for province×date – if there's extra time we can do this by a formal test.